 Her discography is diverse, but her uses of the strings, as a means of creation, is constant.
 From the release of her debut album The Long String Instrument (1985) and her robust follow-up with In The Sea (1987), to her numerous collaborations, including Suspended Music (1997) with the Deep Listening Band (DLB) by Pauline Oliveros, or her more contemporary productions such as Ort (2004) with Konrad Sprenger and Through Glass Panes (2011).

-Ellen‘s approach to the subtle vibrations of the strings and their relationship to space is the perfect analogy for the delicate interaction that we have with who we are and those we love.
+Ellen Fullman approach to the subtle vibrations of the strings.
+Their relationship to space is the perfect analogy for the delicate interaction between who we are and those we love.

-It is a unique but heartbreaking beauty.
-It is now, in solitude and confinement, that we seek to connect.
-This is where the strings and cords become emotional.
-Curiously, it is now when I feel closer to my friends and family —than I have ever been.
+It is now, amidst the confinement, that we seek to connect.
+This is where the strings become emotional.
 It is a constant need to ground ourselves —strings as roots.
-Or to try to make sense of this peculiar intermediate state by translating vivid epiphanies.
+Or try to make sense of this peculiar intermediate state by translating and understanding the reality as vivid epiphanies.

-During some phases of this awakening, the connections are too cerebral, almost cosmic, making you unable to empathise with the world.
+During some phases of this awakening, the connections are too cerebral.
+They are almost cosmic, making me unable to empathise with the world.
 Sometimes the bonds just vibrate in low but persistent tones.
-Other times, they reverberate and bounce as long echoes while others strike you like lightning, suddenly and intensely.
+Other times, they reverberate and bounce as long echoes while others strike me like lightning.

-The majority of our personal relationships are like resonances with harmonics hanging in the air, allowing us to savour the intervals and delaying the time.
+The majority of our relationships are like resonances with harmonics hanging in the air, allowing us to savour the intervals and delay the time.
+When I listen to In The Sea, I think of a quote by Jacks McNamara, “Memories feel like déjà vu happening underwater a long time ago.”

 Accessing that sensitive space is a beautiful gift, albeit a dark and painful one.
 It is a process of reconciliation.
 You learn to make peace with your patterns, the movement of your body and the vibration of your thoughts.

 It is navigating between altered states of brilliance and madness.
 Hypersensitivity and extreme fragility.
-It is as if you bounced between strings attempting to frame and define your reality.
+It is as if you bounced between strings.
+The attempt to frame your reality while seeking connections in this long string instrument called life.